Neuro-Infections

 Mitochondrial Hijacking: Stealing Pure ATP

-The core of absolute exhaustion in ME/CFS and chronic Lyme lies in the mitochondria.
-Unusually, Borrelia possess no enzymes for iron utilization; they use manganese instead.
-This allows them to evade our immune system, which withdraws iron to starve bacteria.
+The true physical core of absolute exhaustion in ME/CFS and chronic Lyme lies in the mitochondria, our cellular power plants.
+Borrelia are entirely unique in the bacterial world: They possess no enzymes for iron utilization; they use manganese instead.
+This allows them to skillfully evade our immune system, which during a classic infection withdraws iron from the blood to starve bacteria.

-Much more critically: Borrelia have no ATP synthesis of their own.
+Borrelia have no mature ATP synthesis of their own.
 They parasitize our cells and rob the intracellular adenosine triphosphate (ATP)—our universal cellular fuel.
-The Post-Exertional Malaise (PEM) effect—the total crash following minimal exertion in CFS—occurs precisely when the spirochetes plunder more cellular energy than the impaired mitochondria can regenerate.
+The highly dreaded Post-Exertional Malaise (PEM) effect—the total physical and cognitive crash following minimal exertion (such as showering or climbing stairs)—occurs precisely when the spirochetes plunder more cellular energy than the impaired mitochondria are able to regenerate.

-During the microbial war in the nervous system, biofilm activity generates extreme amounts of ammonia as a waste product.
-In the brain, this ammonia bypasses filtration mechanisms and acts as a massive neurotoxin, yielding a precise biological explanation for the notorious “Brain Fog”.
-It radically inhibits the synthesis of GABA and dopamine.
+During the chronic microbial war in the nervous system, enzymatic biofilm activity generates extreme amounts of ammonia as a waste product.
+In the brain, this ammonia effortlessly bypasses filtration mechanisms, floods the tissue, and acts as a massive neurotoxin.
+This yields the exact biological explanation for the notorious “Brain Fog”.
+The pathologically high ammonia level almost entirely inhibits the synthesis of our alertness neurotransmitters (GABA and dopamine).

-Additionally, the long-term antibiosis typically prescribed destroys the enteric nervous system in the gut.
-Since 90% of serotonin is produced in the gut, the patient's neuro-resilience collapses completely.
-A chronic leaky gut syndrome floods the brain hourly with bacterial lipopolysaccharides (LPS).
+Making matters much worse: The blind long-term antibiosis typically prescribed without hesitation in standard medicine destroys the already sensitive enteric nervous system in the gut.
+Since over 90% of serotonin is produced in the gut, the patient's neurological resilience collapses entirely.
+An induced leaky gut syndrome floods the brain hourly with bacterial lipopolysaccharides (LPS), constantly reigniting the inflammatory storm.

-Why "Exercise Therapy" is Fatal in Neurotoxic CFS
+Why "Exercise Therapy" is Absolutely Fatal in Neurotoxic CFS

-Standard medicine often advises "Graded Exercise Therapy" (GET).
-However, when an intracellular pathogen blocks the mitochondrial citric acid cycle, oxidative stress from sports leads to a lactic acidosis of the brain.
-The microglia (brain defense cells) swell and release inflammatory chemokines, causing sustainable damage to the brain stem centers regulating autonomic pulse and sleep-wake rhythms.
+When an intracellular pathogen already heavily blocks the mitochondrial citric acid cycle, the additional oxidative stress from sports leads to an acute lactic acidosis (over-acidification) of the CNS.
+The microglia (brain defense cells) subsequently swell massively and release highly inflammatory chemokines.
+These toxins sustainably damage the sensitive brain stem centers responsible for regulating autonomic pulse, blood pressure, and sleep-wake rhythms.
+The medical prescription of jogging or cycling rips these ME/CFS patients deeper into permanent bedridden status.

 The Way Out: Proteomic & Mitochondrial Medicine

-CFS is not fatigue; it is a systemic hypoxia (cellular oxygen deficiency) coupled with a neurotoxic blockade by bacterial persister cells.
-The proteomically aligned therapeutic lever must not lie in psychoactive drugs.
-It must target the restoration of mitochondrial membranes (e.g., via high-dose phosphatidylcholine), the binding of toxic neuro-metabolites (glutathione infusions), and the repair of tight junctions in the blood-brain barrier, while targeted, phage-based or membrane-penetrating antimicrobial peptides eliminate the intracellular Borrelia.
+Accordingly, the proteomically aligned therapeutic lever must never lie primarily in psychoactive drugs or sports exercise programs.
+Medicine must urgently target the physical restoration of mitochondrial membranes (e.g., via high-dose intravenous phosphatidylcholine), the accelerated binding of toxic neuro-metabolites (glutathione infusions), and the repair of tight junctions in the blood-brain barrier, while precisely targeted, phage-based or membrane-penetrating antimicrobial peptides (AMPs) eliminate the intracellular Borrelia without further collapsing the damaged gut.

 Scientific References